Albion railway station, Melbourne

-Albion railway station is located on the Sunbury line in Victoria, Australia.
-It serves the western Melbourne suburb of Albion, and it opened on 5 January 1860 as Albion and Darlington.
-It closed on 1 January 1861, and reopened on 24 March 1891 as Albion.
+Albion railway station is a commuter railway station on the Sunbury line, which is part of the Melbourne railway network.
+It serves the western suburb of Albion, in Melbourne, Victoria, Australia.
+Albion station is a ground level host station, featuring an island platform.
+It opened on 5 January 1860, with the current station provided in 1919.
+The station was originally closed on 1 January 1861, then reopened on 24 March 1891.

+Initially opened as Albion and Darlington, the station was given its current name of Albion on 24 March 1891, upon its reopening.

 The Melbourne – Sydney standard gauge line passes to the east of the station and, along with the Albion – Jacana freight line, branches off north of the station.

 History

 The Melbourne & Murray River Railway (now the Bendigo line) opened in 1859, operating from Footscray to Sunbury.
 By the early 1860s, the line had been extended to Bendigo.
 A station named Albion and Darlington was built on the site of the current station, opening on 5 January 1860.
 Albion and Darlington only remained open for a single year.
 In 1891, a new station, named Albion, opened to the west of the previous station.
-In 1919, Albion relocated to its current site.
+In 1919, Albion was relocated to its current site.

-In 1961, the former Ballarat Road level crossing was grade separated, and was replaced with a road overpass over the railway line, just north of the station.
+In 1961, the former Ballarat Road level crossing was grade separated, and was replaced with a road overpass, just north of the station.

-Until 1961, the station had a signal box for the control of the junction with the Albion – Jacana freight line, after which it was replaced by a signal panel, which was moved to the Sunshine signal box in 1965.
-In 1972, both platforms received extensions.
-In 2022, both platforms were extended at the Up end.
+Until 1961, the station had a signal box to control of the junction with the Albion – Jacana freight line, after which it was replaced by a signal panel, which was moved to the Sunshine signal box in 1965.
+In 1972, both platforms were extended.
+In 2022, both platforms were again extended at the up end.

 As part of the Melbourne Airport rail link project, Albion is scheduled to be rebuilt.
-An 18-metre high flyover will also be built above Albion and Ballarat Road.
+An 18-metre high flyover will be built above the station and Ballarat Road.

 Platforms and services

 Albion has one island platform with two faces.
-It is serviced by Metro Trains' Sunbury line services.
+It is served by Sunbury line trains.